rodolfoap/odroid-k8s-ubuntu/README.md

 ## Odroid setup

-* Setup the SD card with Armbian/Buster.
-Download armbian and use the `burn` script
+* Setup the SD card with Armbian/Buster: Download armbian within the repository and use the `burn` script
 * Setup Armbian/Buster networking: run the `setconfig` script, check the instructions
 * Boot.
 Find the DHCP lease and connect via ssh.
 Armbian default root password is one, two, three, four.
 The first connection will force to modify it.
 * Follow the instructions attentively.
 Do not modify locale/language.